 The web.config file is separated into sections containing settings for a specific part of the application, usually based on namespaces.
 For example, the <system.web> section stores the settings used by the classes in the System.Web namespace.
 A list of section definitions at the top of web.config tells ASP.NET what sections this application uses in addition to the sections inherited from machine.config.
 The definitions also tells ASP.NET what class to use when the object representation of the section is created.

 Accessing configuration settings programmatically

 Configuration settings can be accessed programmatically through static instances of each configuration section class such as EPiServer.Configuration.Settings.Instance.
-It is however recommended that services requiring settings access these through feature specific options classes.
+It is, however, recommended that services requiring settings access these through feature-specific options classes.
 During the initialization of the application, all relevant configuration settings are mapped to the related options value.
-As such these classes provide a separation between how the application is configured and how services consume settings.
+As such, these classes provide a separation between how the application is configured and how services consume settings.
 All options classes are registered in the service container and can therefore be injected into any service that requires this information.
-This also means options values can be modified during the configuration phase of the application initialization.
+This also means that options values can be modified during the configuration phase of the application initialization.

 public void ConfigureContainer(ServiceConfigurationContext context)

 context.Services.Configure<DataAccessOptions>(o => o.UpdateDatabaseSchema = true);

 You can find more detailed information on individual options classes under the relevant feature section.

 The configuration files are in XML format and divided into sections containing configurations for various system parts.
 This section describes the typographical conventions for the descriptions of configuring elements and attributes.
 Each subelement is described in two different ways; a pseudo XML structure that shows the hierarchy and includes attributes, and a set of tables that describe each element’s attributes.

 - The type of the attribute value appears as the value, such as stringAttribute="string".

 - Elements and attributes appear in alphabetical order.